 “Then you must have lost many relatives and friends.”
 This, being a tiresome deduction from a previous statement, is brushed aside without comment.

 Indeed, Palestinian refugees interviewed by Gellhorn, time after time recounted tales of massacres and atrocities that could never, it seemed, be verified.
 Then as now, an echo chamber of myth and embellished tales of victimhood substituted for what ought to have been a sober look at the role of Arab leadership in bringing about the refugee crisis.
 Gellhorn paints a picture of widespread auto-indoctrination and an enforced orthodoxy of blame.
-To read the claims made by NGOs and Palestinian advocacy groups today is to notice that not much has changed at all.
+To read the claims made by leftist NGOs and Pro-Palestinian advocacy groups today is to notice that not much has changed at all.
 Today, as then, bien-pensants dogmatically cling to a version of events whereby outnumbered and outgunned Jewish forces were entirely to blame for the often destructive and foolish choices of Arab leadership, including the choice to wage genocidal war on nascent Israel.

 The Last Vestiges of Journalistic Integrity and Professionalism?

 The stark difference between today and the years following the Israeli War of Independence, however, is that journalists then were willing and even eager to challenge the accounts that they heard in order to ensure veracity.
 Coverage of the Middle East today is all too often a stale mix of cliché and condescension peddled as fact.
-It is an exceedingly rare thing to see a Palestinian account taken as anything less than the Gospel by today’s Western press.
+It is an exceedingly rare thing to see a traditional pro-Palestinian account taken as anything less than the Gospel by today’s Western press.

 Not so Gellhorn in 1961.
 Upon hearing tales of atrocities allegedly committed by the Jews of Jaffa against the city’s Arab inhabitants in 1948, Gellhorn reported the following: